Last Updated 10/30/2020

 The Administration has worked to make alternative coverage options available to more individuals and employers through new policies related to association health plans, short-term, limited duration insurance, health reimbursement arrangements, and innovation waivers under the ACA.
 However, while benefiting some, these policy changes, combined with ongoing legal challenges to both the ACA and the Administration's regulatory actions, have elevated market and policy uncertainty for regulators and health insurance market participants.

-Status: In 2020, the NAIC will continue to provide non-partisan expertise to Congress and the Administration, particularly on efforts to stabilize individual and small group markets.
-It will also work to relieve consumers from surprise medical bills, including those from air ambulances, and PBMs.
+Status: In 2020, the NAIC continues to provide non-partisan expertise to Congress and the Administration, particularly on efforts to stabilize individual and small group markets.
+It also works to relieve consumers from surprise medical bills, including those from air ambulances, and PBMs.
 NAIC's committees will continue their work to develop model policies and highlight best practices on health care cost control.
 This includes reviewing long-term care insurance premiums, regulation of pharmacy benefit managers (PBMs) and education of consumers on health insurance and their coverage options.

 Specifically, the Health Insurance and Managed Care (B) Committee will examine factors that contribute to rising health care costs and insurance premiums and review state initiatives to address cost drivers.
 It will also collaborate with the Market Regulation and Consumer Affairs (D) Committee on consumer protection, producer licensing, antifraud efforts, and monitoring of health plans not regulated under the ACA (like association health plans and short-term, limited-duration plans).
 In addition, the Consumer Information Subgroup of the (B) Committee plans to develop a series of resources to help consumers understand their coverage and get the most value from their plans.
 The Committee is also carefully monitoring health insurance issues related to the COVID-19 pandemic including telehealth, rate requests, and continuation of coverage for those losing employer-sponsored coverage.

-The Center for Insurance Policy & Research (CIPR) has issued two of three installments of a study on health care cost drivers.
+The Center for Insurance Policy & Research (CIPR) has issued a three-part study on health care cost drivers.
 Among the things included in the study is an exploration a value-based reimbursement model, lifestyle changes, electronic health records (EHRs), technology-driven delivery channels and medical technology advances.
 The CIPR also held an event focused on exploring health care cost drivers during the NAIC Fall 2018 National Meeting.

 Committees Active on This Topic